Bypassland

 Opportunities

-Let users revisit psychological patterns they discovered during emotional processing sessions
+Let users revisit psychological patterns they discovered during sessions

 Summaries, insights, and progress tracking